Easy Italian travel phrases

 Short introduction

-So let’s get started with the common Italian phrases and words that will be most useful to you on your travels.
+So, let’s get started with the common Italian phrases and words that will be most useful to you on your travels.

 Basics Italian phrases

-When you visit Italy, these are the most common words and phrases that will demonstrate you have made some effort to speak the local language.
+When you visit Italy, these are the most common words and phrases that demonstrate you have made some effort to speak the local language.
 Learning these valid Italian words will help you talk to people during your trip.

 • Yes – Si – See